justinchiao/redditScraper/readme.md

 ## How to use:
 1. Edit request.csv to gather desired results. column 1 is the list of subreddits to crawl, column 2 is the words that will be searched in each subreddit
-2. Number of search results and maximum number of comments can be set in main()
+2. Number of search results can be set in main()
 3. Sort method can be set in generateURL() in variable named sort
+4. noiseWords.csv can be edited to remove unwanted words
+5. wordCloud function has wordcloud size and color settings
-4. run redditScraper.py
+6. run redditScraper.py
-5. This is currently not very efficient so please be patient
+7. This is currently not very efficient so please be patient